Microsoft Exchange Email and Calendars

 Managing a Shared Email Mailbox

-Department or Organization mailboxes are provided for email related to departmental, project, program or organizational needs.
-A Department or Organization mailbox enables one or more individuals to share responsibility for receiving and/or sending email on behalf of an NAU department, project, program or other organization.
-A Department or Organization mailbox should also be utilized to associate a single, recognizable address with an organization.
+Department or Organization mailboxes are provided for emails that are related to project, program, departmental, or organizational needs.
+This mailbox enables one or more individuals to share responsibility for receiving and/or sending email on behalf of an NAU project, program, department, or other organization.
+A Department or Organization mailbox should also have a single, recognizable address that will be associated with the organization.

-Using a Department or Organization mailbox for ongoing organizational email communications has several advantages over using individual’s email.
+Using a Department or Organization mailbox for ongoing organized email communications has several advantages over using individual email accounts.

 - The mailbox address can be published on the web and in print, projecting an organizational image.